hvdwolf/XSofiaTweaker/README.md

 **Works with strange side effects:**
 * EQ(ualizer) button: hardware keys disabled for 1-2 minutes, unit mutes and 1-2 seconds later unmutes andhardware keys work again.

-**Untested**
-* The EJECT button is completely untested (I don't have that one)

 **ToDo list:**

 * BACK (key 4)
-* Dimmer key
 * ....

 **Note w.r.t. the NoKill function:**
 Some apps prevent the unit from going into deep-sleep.
 The old SofiaServer simply killed these apps.
 This module doesn't do that if you enable the skipping/bypassing of that "kill" function.
-The MCU detects the apps keeping the CPU cores at higher frequency and can completely switch off the unit, resulting in a cold-boot upon switching on the contact.
+Some apps keep a "wakelock" preventing Android from going to sleep.
+The MCU detects the apps keeping the CPU awake and will completely switch off the unit, resulting in a cold-boot upon switching on the contact.
 That is not the fault of this module.
-It is the fault of these bad behaving apps.
+It is the fault of these "bad behaving" apps.
 A way to overcome this is to kill this specific bad behaving app(s) on ACC_OFF event (key 98), and to start them again on the ACC_ON event (key 97).

 ## Some preliminary images
 **Main settings screen**